Why are things the colour they are

 Everything we can see has a colour.

 The colour of anything we observe depends upon a few factors.
-Firstly - Everything is made up of electrons and atoms.
+Firstly - everything is made up of electrons and atoms.

-Reflection and scattering
+Reflection and Scattering

 Reflected and scattered light